 Supplies and Logistics

-usual method for solving logistical problems for smaller armies was
+The usual method for solving logistical problems for smaller armies

-foraging or "living off the land".
-As medieval campaigns
+was foraging or "living off the land" - effectively stealing

-when there would be both food on the ground and relatively good
+of the year when there would be food on the ground and relatively

-weather.
-This season was usually from spring to autumn, as by early-spring
+good weather.
+This season was usually from spring to autumn.
+Soldiers

-all the crops would be planted, thus freeing the male population
+By early-spring all the crops would be planted, freeing the male

-for warfare until they were needed for harvest time in late-autumn.
+population for warfare until they were needed for harvest time in

-Plunder in itself was often the objective of a military campaign,
+Plunder in itself was often an objective of military campaigns,

 to either pay mercenary forces, seize resources, reduce the fighting

-capacity of enemy forces, or as a calculated insult to the enemy
+capacity of enemy forces, or even just as a public insult to the

 With the advent of castle-building and the extended siege, supply